axtend/axlib/docs/Upgrading-2.0-to-3.0.md

 ### Versions upgrade

 First and foremost you have to upgrade the version pf the dependencies of course, that's `0.8.x -> 0.9.0` and `2.0.x -> 3.0.0` for all `sc-`, `sp-`, `frame-`, and `pallet-` coming from Parity.
-Further more this release also upgraded its own dependencies, most notably, we are now using `parity-scale-codec 2.0`, `parking_lot 0.11` and `substrate-wasm-builder 3.0.0` (as build dependency).
+Further more this release also upgraded its own dependencies, most notably, we are now using `parity-scale-codec 2.0`, `parking_lot 0.11` and `axlib-wasm-builder 3.0.0` (as build dependency).
 All other dependency upgrades should resolve automatically or are just internal.
 However you might see some error that another dependency/type you have as a dependency and one of our upgraded crates don't match up, if so please check the version of said dependency - we've probably upgraded it.

 ### WASM-Builder